-The Town shall work independently and with Lake County in an effort to educate and enforce lakefront regulations in order to protect the water quality.
-Howey-in-the-Hills will also work independently as well as with Lake County in an effort to preserve some of the natural environment along the lakes as a habitat for native species.
+The Town shall work independently and with Lake County to educate and enforce lakefront regulations in order to protect the water quality.
+Howey-in-the-Hills will also work independently as well as with Lake County to preserve some of the natural environment along the lakes as a habitat for native species.